 \subsection{Techniques of LLM-Powered Data Analysis}

-As shown in Figure 1 and Figure~\ref{fig:content-overview}, given the diversity of data formats and application scenarios, we establish a taxonomy of LLM-powered data analysis which progresses along two dimensions: (1) the range of {\bf data modalities} supported, i.e., structured, semi-structured, unstructured, and heterogeneous (the x-axis), and (2) the evolution of {\bf interaction paradigms}, i.e., code-based, domain-specific language (DSL)-based, and natural language (NL)-based (the y-axis).
+As shown in Figure 1 and Figure~\ref{fig:content-overview}, given the diversity of data formats and application scenarios, we establish a taxonomy of LLM-powered data analysis which progresses along two dimensions: $(i)$ the range of {\bf data modalities} supported, i.e., structured, semi-structured, unstructured, and heterogeneous (the x-axis), and $(ii)$ the evolution of {\bf interaction paradigms}, i.e., code-based, domain-specific language (DSL)-based, and natural language (NL)-based (the y-axis).

-\textbf{LLM/Agent for Structured Data Analysis.} Structured data, such as relational databases~\cite{relationaldata} and graphs~\cite{graphdata}, remains central to industrial practice due to its standardized schema and well-defined semantics.
-Traditional approaches rely on SQL or similar code-based query languages, later extended by DSLs that simplify domain-specific tasks~\cite{neo4j}.
-With LLMs, users to interact with structured data through NL-interface, further through code generation, DSL mapping, or LLM-based question answering~\cite{sqlsurvey,shi2024sqlsurvey}, with agents further orchestrating multi-step analytical workflows \cite{zhu2024sqlsurvey}.
-The core of \llm driven structured data analysis is to use \llm for pipeline or end-to-end processing.
+\textbf{LLM/Agent for Structured Data Analysis.} Structured data, including relational databases~\cite{relationaldata} and graphs~\cite{graphdata}, remains central in industry for its standardized schema and well-defined semantics.
+Traditional methods rely on SQL or related query languages, later extended with DSLs for domain-specific tasks~\cite{neo4j}.
+With LLMs, users can interact with structured data via natural language through code generation, DSL mapping, or LLM-based question answering~\cite{sqlsurvey,shi2024sqlsurvey}, while agent frameworks further orchestrate multi-step analytical workflows~\cite{zhu2024sqlsurvey}.
+The core of LLM-driven structured data analysis lies in employing LLMs for pipeline automation or end-to-end processing.